TheManStudios/Hugard/README.md

 ## Customization

-The accent colour for embeds can be customized by changing the `THEME_COLOUR` variable in `main.py`.
+The accent colour for embeds can be customized by changing the `THEME_COLOUR` variable in `main.py` to any RGB value.

 ## Prerequisites